securitybunker/databunker/README.md

 ![Databunker](https://databunker.org/img/databunker.png)

 **Databunker is a new type of data storage and security solutions built to store critical records, PII, PHI, etc...
 It is built with privacy by design methodology.
-You get GDPR compliance out of the box.
-More info https://databunker.org/**
+You get GDPR compliance out of the box.**

  <p>
   <a href="https://github.com/securitybunker/databunker/actions?query=workflow%3ATests" target="_blank"><img src="https://github.com/securitybunker/databunker/workflows/Tests/badge.svg" alt="Tests"></a>